robertknight/1pass/README.md

 ## Note on Vault Formats

-1Password has two formats for storing its data: the older [_Agile Keychain_](http://help.agilebits.com/1Password3/agile_keychain_design.html) format (used by 1Password v3 and the copy of the vault synced to Dropbox by 1Password v4) and the newer [_Cloud Keychain_](http://learn.agilebits.com/1Password4/Security/keychain-design.html) format
-(used by 1Password v4 with iCloud sync).
+1Password has two formats for storing its data.
+The older [_Agile Keychain_](http://help.agilebits.com/1Password3/agile_keychain_design.html) format is used by 1Password v3 and the copy of the vault synced to Dropbox by 1Password v4.
+The newer [_Cloud Keychain_](http://learn.agilebits.com/1Password4/Security/keychain-design.html) format is used by 1Password v4 when syncing to iCloud.

-This client works with the 'old' format but at the time of writing is still compatible with the current version of the 1Password app as it still uses the older format for syncing to Dropbox.
+This client works with the older format, but is still compatible with 1Password v4 as it uses the older format when syncing with Dropbox.